Note: This is a common USMLE topic.

-The class 1 constitutes the sodium channel blockers and is, in turn, divided into three groups (1A, 1B and 1C), based on the action potential duration, the amount of reduction of the phase 0 slope, and effective refractory period.
+Class 1 constitutes the sodium channel blockers and is, in turn, divided into three groups (1A, 1B and 1C), based on the action potential duration, the amount of reduction of the phase 0 slope, and effective refractory period.

-The class 2 drugs constitute of beta blockers and class 3 are potassium channel blockers – amiodarone, dronedarone, bretylium, sotalol, ibutilide and dofetilide.
+Class 3 are potassium channel blockers – amiodarone, dronedarone, bretylium, sotalol, ibutilide and dofetilide.
 These will be discussed in this article.

 Mechanism of Action of Potassium Channel Blockers